 Question: Does porn hurt anyone—it’s a personal choice.
 Why are you telling people what to do?

-Answer A: Raising awareness on something isn’t telling anyone what to do, and porn is a total lie.
+Answer A: Raising awareness on something harmful to society isn’t telling anyone what to do, and the porn industry impacts more people than just consumers.

-Answer B: Porn supports the demand for sex trafficking.
+Answer B: Porn perpetuates, fuels, and supports the demand for sex trafficking.

 Why this matters

-We exist because research and peer-reviewed studies are continually showing how harmful porn is, and consumers deserve to know what they’re consuming before .
+We exist because research and peer-reviewed studies are continually showing how harmful porn is, and consumers deserve to know what they’re consuming.